Model Composite Cards – The Secret Starter Kit for Photography Models

-This is not something difficult to understand but many male and female models do not use composite cards, sometimes known as Zed cards; but they should!
+This is not something difficult to understand but many male and female models do not use model composite cards, sometimes known as Zed cards.
+But, they should!

 Why?
 Read below and you’ll discover the important role these small pieces of paper can play in your modeling career.